xvik/generics-resolver/README.md

 ```

 Returns string representation of generic types, which may be used for logging or reporting.
-If generic value is parameterizable type then string will include it too: "List<String>".
+If generic value is parameterizable type then string will include it too: `"List<String>"`.

 See api for all supported methods.